devproca/sketch-dev-day/README.md

 ## Before you begin

 Download sketch (if you don't already have it).
-The sketch files provided all use the Google Font Roboto.
+The sketch files provided all use the Google Font, Roboto.

 Install the [FontBuddy](https://github.com/AnimaApp/FontBuddy/blob/master/FontBuddy.zip) sketch plugin.
 When you open sketch documents, you'll be able to install the missing fonts.